mrdirno/00-ALL-STARS/00-AGENT_INSTRUCTIONS.md

   - WebGL/Three.js for 3D visualization
   - Web Audio API for sound
   - All assets inline or as data URLs
+- **DOCUMENTATION PRINCIPLE**: Document findings in detailed commit messages, NOT separate files
+- **Essential files only**: Create files only when necessary for functionality, not for documentation

 #### Code Organization:
 - Consolidate related functionality